percona/percona-toolkit/docs/user/pt-table-checksum.rst

  group: Help

- Print connection information and exit.

- Print out a list of hosts to which pt-table-checksum will connect, with all the various connection options, and exit.
+ Print full DSNs for each host and exit.
+This option allows you to see how pt-table-checksum parses DSNs from the command-line and how it will connect to those hosts.
 See "SPECIFYING HOSTS".